mne-tools/mne-bids/README.rst

 - how to name your files
 - where to place your files within a directory structure
-- what additional metadata to encode, and how to encode it
+- what additional metadata to store, and how to store it in sidecar json and tsv files

 MNE-Python is a software package for analyzing neurophysiology data.